1. Website

 6. Checking

-Work of checking the translations has been carried out by David Crook, David Carpenter, and Louise Wilkinson with the assistance of Paul Brand.
+The work of checking the translations has been carried out by David Crook, David Carpenter, and Louise Wilkinson with the assistance of Paul Brand.

 7. Images